Kravataf/Softbody2D/README.md

 # Softbody2D
 Extension for Gdevelop 5.5 that adds 2d softbodies

-~~this entire thing is extremely unfinished and broken, I might update it later but yeah. not very usable rn~~
+~~This extension is not finished, and neither does it completely work right now [but that will hopefully change in the future]~~

 ## Features